 Maast-o Khiar – Yogurt with dried mint, cucumber and raisins

-Yogurt is no stranger to Persian cuisine and is frankly a mandatory side item on the table.
+Yogurt is no stranger to Persian cuisine and is, frankly, a mandatory side item on the table.
 Each region of Iran offers its own unique version of a yogurt dish to accompany a Persian meal.
+Maast-o khiar is one of them.

-In the North by the Caspian Sea, the specialty is a garlic and shallot yogurt, which has an intoxicating quantity of Persian shallots mixed into thick and creamy yogurt.
+In the north, by the Caspian Sea, the specialty is garlic and shallot yogurt, which includes an intoxicating amount of Persian shallots mixed into thick and creamy yogurt.

-The variety in this recipe, which is more common throughout Iran, blends yogurt with grated cucumbers and dried mint, which are packed with flavors and aroma.
-To this then we add garlic, salt, pepper, and rose petals to make sure that you fall completely in love!
+The variety in this recipe, which is more common throughout Iran, blends yogurt with grated cucumbers and dried mint, creating a dish packed with flavors and aroma.
+To this, we then add garlic, salt, pepper, and rose petals to ensure you fall completely in love!

 Yogurt, whether plain or mixed, is typically served with a variety of Persian stews or rice dishes.
-Though, to make matters more interesting, it’s not considered compatible with every such dish!
+However, to make matters more interesting, it’s not considered compatible with every dish!

-Unlike the popular sugary and starch-thickened fat-free yogurt in the US, yogurt in Iran is full-fat, tangy, and flavored with salt and spices.
-And if we want to incorporate elements of sweetness, we simply reach for a few raisins!
+Unlike the popular, sugary, starch-thickened, fat-free yogurt in the US, yogurt in Iran is full-fat, tangy, and flavored with salt and spices.
+If we want to incorporate a touch of sweetness, we simply reach for a few raisins!

 Subscribe